coderbyheart/blog/_posts/2016-10-03-agilecologne.md

 these circumstances is one option, but that does not fix the root cause of the problem: the organization itself.

-At [Resourceful Humans][RH] we transform organizations into a network of entrepreneurs which is an enabler for agility, self-organisation and creates a focus on delivering customer value.
+Network organizations are an enabler for agility, self-organisation and creates a focus on delivering customer value.
 These are environments in which agile teams can thrive and will be successful.